-Please note that our Ontario members, Osteopathic Manual Practitioners, are not Osteopaths (osteopathic physicians) because Osteopaths are members of the College of Physicians and Surgeons of Ontario.
+Please note that our Ontario members, Osteopathic Manual Practitioners, are not Osteopaths (osteopathic physicians) because the term ‘osteopath’ is restricted, in Ontario, to members of the College of Physicians and Surgeons of Ontario.

-Osteopathy is a treatment philosophy which seeks to identify areas of the body that are restricted or constricted, then gently ease these restrictions so that normal function can resume.
+Osteopathy is a treatment philosophy which seeks to identify areas of the body that are restricted or constricted and then gently ease these restrictions so that normal function can resume.

-Definition of Osteopathy: Osteopathy applies the knowledge of the structure (anatomy) and function (physiology) of the body, to all diseases, disorders and dysfunctions.
-Osteopathic manual practitioners use their hands and provide a gentle “manual” approach, consistent with the osteopathic philosophy, to identify the causative factor of the problem and restore order to all of the systems: musculoskeletal, respiratory, cardiovascular, digestive, reproductive, or nervous system.
+Osteopathy applies the knowledge of the structure (anatomy) and function (physiology) of the body, to all diseases, disorders and dysfunctions.
+Osteopathic Manual Practitioners use their hands and provide a gentle “manual” approach, consistent with the osteopathic philosophy, to identify the causative factor of the problem and restore order to all of the systems: musculoskeletal, respiratory, cardiovascular, digestive, reproductive, or nervous system.

 Man is composed of matter, movement, and spirit. - A.T.
 Still, Founder of Osteopathy

-As a philosophy, there are many techniques and different approaches that the Osteopathic Manual Practitioner may utilize, but their practice demands that the body be addressed as an integrated unit through principles in practice and respect be given to all of the components of the patient: Body, Mind, and Spirit.
+There are many different techniques that the Osteopathic Manual Practitioner may utilize; however, in all cases, the body must be addressed as an integrated unit and all the components of the patient – Body, Mind, and Spirit – are respected in practice.